top of page

 2. Perform the functions and work of the board to the best of one’s ability.

-3. Recommend others who could serve on the board or be of particular value to the organization in other capacities.
+3. Recommend others who could serve on the board or be of particular value to the organisation in other capacities.

 4. Avoid any conflicts of interest and situations that would compromise the principles of the Chamber or lead to the perception of compromise.